Inland Empire (film): Prologue

+Narrative

-Meanwhile in Los Angeles, actress Nikki Grace auditions for the lead role in the film, On High in Blue Tomorrows.
-In her mansion, she is visited by a neighbor, who asks about the film and then tells "an old tale": a boy passed through the doorway into the world, causing a reflection that gave birth to evil that followed him.
-Then she tells a variation: a girl was lost in the marketplace "as if half-born" while the alley behind the marketplace was the way to the palace.
-The woman is certain that Nikki will get the role, and insists, despite Nikki's claims to the contrary, that the plot involves murder.
-The next day, Nikki celebrates having won the role as her Polish husband Piotrek watches on.
+In Los Angeles, actress Nikki Grace is waiting for the results of her audition for the lead role in the film On High in Blue Tomorrows, a romantic drama about two people who have an affair.
+The old woman from the television screen visits her mansion.
+She asks Nikki about the film and then tells "an old tale": a boy passed through the doorway into the world, causing a reflection that gave birth to an evil that followed him.
+Then she tells a variation: a girl was lost in the marketplace - "as if half-born" - while the alley behind the marketplace was the way to the palace.
+The woman is certain that Nikki will get the role and insists that despite Nikki's claims to the contrary, the plot involves murder.

+The next day, Nikki learns that she got the part.
+She celebrates with her friends while her Polish husband Piotrek watches from a distance.
+Devon, who plays the male lead, is warned to not sleep with Nikki, as he has a history of on-set affairs.
+Piotrek warns Devon of "dark consequences" for "wrong actions".

-During the first rehearsal involving Nikki and the film's lead actor Devon, the actors are interrupted by a disturbance on the set.
-Devon investigates, but finds nothing.
-Shaken by the event, director Kingsley Stewart confesses that they are shooting a remake of a German film entitled 47, based on a Polish folk-tale.
-Production was abandoned after both leads were murdered, creating rumors of the film being cursed.
+During the first rehearsal, the actors are interrupted by a disturbance on the set.
+Devon investigates but finds nothing.
+Shaken, the director confesses that they are shooting a remake of an unfinished German film entitled 47, itself based on a supposedly cursed Polish folktale.
+Production was abandoned after the two leads were found murdered "inside the story".

-After filming the first few romantic scenes between their respective characters Sue and Billy, Nikki and Devon begin an affair, despite earlier protestations that their relationship would be strictly professional and despite Piotrek warning Devon of "dark consequences" for "wrong actions".
-Nikki starts to have difficulties distinguishing between real life and scenes from the film.
-Entering a door marked "Axxon N." in an alley, she finds herself walking onto the set and causing the disturbance during the first rehearsal weeks earlier.
-Nikki runs away and enters a prop, which turns into an actual house.
+After filming the first few romantic scenes between their respective characters Sue and Billy, Nikki starts having difficulty distinguishing between the film script and real life.
+As in the script, Nikki starts a romantic affair with Devon.
+While they make love, she compares it to the script.

+Nikki walks into an alley and enters a door named "Axxon N." It leads to the On High in Blue Tomorrows set, but also takes her back in time.
+Nikki realizes that she was the disturbance Devon investigated during the first rehearsal.
+She runs away and enters a prop, which turns into an actual house.
 Inside the house, Nikki sees her husband going to bed.
-She hides from him in a closet, where she encounters a troupe of prostitutes.
+She hides from him in a closet, which transports her to a living room inhabited by a troupe of prostitutes.

-At this point, various plotlines and scenes begin to entwine and complement each other, with the chronological order and the distinction between characters unclear.
-Some scenes show her joining the (modern-day) prostitutes, while other scenes depicts prostitutes and pimps in a wintery Łódź in the 1930s.
-She is also shown to live a troubled marriage with her poor husband "Smithy".
-In another set of scenes, Nikki/Sue is talking to a policeman in a room above a nightclub.
-She tells him how she was sexually abused in her childhood and how her husband joined a traveling circus from Poland as a gamekeeper.
-She also speaks of the Phantom, a hypnotist who worked at the circus and then disappeared.

-In one scene, Sue confronts Billy in front of his family, professing her love.
-She is sent away and slapped by Billy's wife Doris.
-It is now revealed that Doris was the woman who earlier told a policeman that she had been hypnotized to kill someone and found a screwdriver sticking in her own stomach.
-Doris remembers that the Phantom hypnotized her to kill Sue.
+Stream of consciousness

+At this point, the narrative disintegrates into various plotlines and scenes, with the chronological order and the distinction between characters unclear.